KenichiTakemura/toybot/README.md

 REPORT
 ```

+- BOT will select a toy bot to control
 - PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
 - The origin (0,0) can be considered to be the SOUTH WEST most corner.
 - The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
 The application should discard all commands in the sequence until a valid PLACE command has been executed.